lilahagen/essays/OTHELLO.md

 **DESDEMONA** </br>
 Good night, good night. ⟨God⟩ me such uses send, </br>
 Not to pick bad from bad, but by bad mend. </br>

+ *<p style="color:mediumpurple; background-color:lavender">* Shakespeare uses this scene to foreshadow the fact that in less than an hour, both of these women despite their contrasting morals will be dead at the hands of their husbands.
+It's an important scene because it highlights the voices of these women in an environment where their agency is still preserved, and their husbands will not be able to silence them.

+ *<p style="color:hotpink; background-color:lavenderblush">* Historically, this scene was actually cut from many productions!